clasp423/data_vis_statistics_geosciences/README.md

 section as you go through the labs.

 Please see our license at the end of this readme.
-This class has been developed in collaboration between [Dr. Michael Liemohn](http://clasp.engin.umich.edu/people/liemohn) of the Climate & Space Sciences & Engineering department and [Dr. Abby Azari](https://abbyazari.github.io/) in 2018.
+This class was developed in collaboration between
+[Dr. Michael Liemohn](http://clasp.engin.umich.edu/people/liemohn)
+of the Climate & Space Sciences & Engineering department and [Dr. Abby Azari](https://abbyazari.github.io/) in 2018.